 Once you have undertaken an extensive consultation at our clinic, your surgeon will be able to discuss the cost of your procedure with you.
 We can also provide approximate out-of-pocket costs before your initial consultation, including any applicable Medicare rebate, over the phone via 07 3180 3400 or via our website.

-The cost of your initial consultation with one of our experienced surgeons is $175 ($225 for weekend consultations), , though a portion of this cost may be claimed from Medicare provided you have a referral from your GP.
+There is a cost for an initial consultation at our Brisbane clinic, with the potential to receive a portion of this back via Medicare where eligible for rebate, provided you have a referral from your GP.
 You can call our Brisbane office on 07 3180 3400 to enquire about any out-of-pocket costs before your initial consultation as well.
 All consultations are made by appointment and you should allow one hour for your consultation to ensure adequate time for examination and any necessary questions.

 Whilst the procedure is occasionally performed under local anaesthetic with sedation, it is most commonly performed under general anaesthetic administered by specialist anaesthetists in an accredited hospital.